ZachsPage/md-decision-trees/README.md

 * This will likely be tracked with tokens like `P1O1C1O2`

 Notes can be associated with one to many of any entity

+Errors will pop up if a creation is invalid!

+## How To Use
+`pnpm tauri dev` to start the app

+To install for linux:
+* `pnpm tauri build`
+* `sudo apt-get install src-tauri/target/release/bundle/deb/md-decision-trees_0.0.0_amd64.deb`

+### Mouse
+Click and drag - move the canvas around
+Scroll - change the zoom level

+### Keyboard Use / Shortcuts
+`h j k l` - Vim movement to walk through the tree:
+* h / l - left and right siblings & j / k - parents & children
+`esc` - Various exits - ex. to close the "Error Console" if it appears, clear selection, etc `ctrl+c <node type, like d o p c n>` - Create nodes of a certain type:
+* ex. `ctrl+c d` to create a decision, `ctrl+o` for an Option
+`ctrl+e` - Edit the selected node's text **then** press `ctrl+e` again to save the edit:
+* Can press `esc` or click elsewhere to cancel the text changes
+`ctrl+d` - Delete selected node & its children
+`ctrl+z` - Zoom to fit the as much tree as possible `ctrl+s` - Save the current file

 ## Folder Layout / Links
 `doc`